-We'd like to extend our deepest gratitude to our dedicated downtown property owners and property managers who vow to shine on -- 833 East Michigan, Discovery World, The Gas Light Building, Hyatt Regency, Lakefront Brewery, Milwaukee County Historical Society, Milwaukee Mitchell International Airport, Milwaukee War Memorial, Northwestern Mutual, The Pfister Hotel, Springhill Suites by Marriott, U.S. Bank Center, Wisconsin Center.
+We'd like to extend our deepest gratitude to our dedicated downtown property owners and property managers who vow to shine on -- 600 EAST Wisconsin, 833 East Michigan, Discovery World, Fiserv Forum, the Gas Light Building, Hyatt Regency, Lakefront Brewery, Marcus Performing Arts Center, Milwaukee Art Museum, Milwaukee County Historical Society, Milwaukee Mitchell International Airport, Milwaukee War Memorial, Northwestern Mutual, The Pfister Hotel, Springhill Suites by Marriott, U.S. Bank Center, and Wisconsin Center.
 We also encourage all other buildings and attractions across the city to join our initiative of unity and community pride.

 In the meantime, we're here for you -- providing the latest resources for business recovery and support, employment opportunities and ways to continue to stay engaged with your community, even at a time when you may have never felt more alone.
 Our city-wide effort to light the night will continue through the end of this month.

 Written by Gabriel Yeager, Downtown Environment Specialist with Milwaukee Downtown, BID #21